Native Video Ad

 adPlayer:didChangeCurrentTime:

-Called when the current playback time of the video changes.
+Called when the current playback progress of the ad video changes.

 - (void)adPlayer:(GFPVideoController *)videoController didChangeCurrentTime:(NSTimeInterval)currentTime {